 The Scottish Consumer Sentiment Indicator is a composite measure of consumer sentiment in Scotland based on a quarterly survey of households’ current sentiment and future expectations of: Scottish economic performance, security of households’ financial position, and attitudes to spending money.

 The Scottish Consumer Sentiment Indicator is an experimental statistical release.
 It remains in development and we are gathering views on the content, style and presentation.
-The latest survey for Q2 2021 was conducted between 31 March and 20 June 2021.
 The indicator represents the balance of respondents who report that consumer sentiment is positive/negative.

 Further results and information about the statistics can be found in the dowloads below.